Panopea bitruncata

 Panopea bitruncata is a species of marine bivalve commonly known as the Atlantic geoduck or Atlantic geoduck clam.
-These clams like their more famous Pacific relative P. generosa have an enlarged siphon that can extend to great lengths or contract to just barely poke out of the shell.
-They are generally smaller in comparison to the Pacific species though still constitute a sizable mollusc as they cannot fully retract their siphon.
+These clams, like their more famous Pacific relative P. generosa, have an enlarged siphon that can extend and contract out of the shell.
+They are generally smaller than the Pacific species, though they still constitute a sizable mollusc as they cannot fully retract their siphon.

-This species is not very common, and is quite poorly documented which makes study of this species quite a challenge.
-They are thought to be edible, however, due to their rarity it is best to leave them in the ocean.
-They vast majority of evidence for this species consists only of shells, few live specimens have ever been found.
+This species is not very common and is quite poorly documented, making research difficult.
+They are thought to be edible, but consumption is inadvisable due to their rarity.
+They vast majority of evidence for this species consists only of shells, and few live specimens have ever been found.

 Range

-This species is known to range along the Atlantic Coast as far north as Chesapeake Bay and around the Florida Peninsula into the Northern Gulf of Mexico.
-The species is so poorly documented that it is unknown how far south along the Gulf Coast it ranges, though unconfirmed sightings from the Northern Yucatán Peninsula have been reported.
+P. bitruncata is found on the Atlantic Coast as far north as Chesapeake Bay and around the Florida Peninsula, into the Northern Gulf of Mexico.
+Due to poor documentation, it is difficult to know how far south along the Gulf Coast it ranges, though unconfirmed sightings from the Northern Yucatán Peninsula have been reported.

 Ecology

-The clams live in muddy soil and sometimes sand, usually buried deep down with only the tip of the siphon poking out from the substrate.
-They feed on microscopic organisms suspended in the water column, and water pumped through their siphons is filtered to strain out the organic matter.
+The clams live in muddy soil and sand, usually buried deep down with only the tip of the siphon poking out from the substrate.
+They feed on microscopic organisms suspended in the water column, and filter water pumped through their siphons to strain out the organic matter.